-Since these sensors are manufactured under uptight quality procedures, and contain all components within, minimal or no maintenance is required during the useful life of these sensors.
+Since these sensors are manufactured under stringent quality procedures, and contain all components within, minimal or no maintenance is required during the useful life of these sensors.
 Moreover, there is no need to clean electrodes or add electrolytes.
-Sensors with great precision, maximize the expected life while performing accurately.
+Sensors with great precision, maximize the expected operating life while performing accurately.
 The sensor is designed to operate well in the presence of inert gases such as Nitrogen, Argon, Helium, and Hydrogen, etc., by utilizing standard KOH electrolyte.
 For gases that contain other reactive gases such as CO2, sensors utilize acid electrolyte that makes them compatible with such gases.
-PPM O2 sensor is considered very accurate, reliable through out of its measurement ranges.
+PPM O2 sensor is considered very accurate and reliable throughout its measurement ranges.

-What are oxygen sensors capable of?
+What are Oxygen Sensors Capable of?

-What are the specifications of PPM oxygen sensors?
+What are the Specifications of PPM Oxygen Sensors?

 - The recommended operating temperature of PPM O2 sensors ranges from 0 to 50°C

-- Storage Temperature ranges from 0 to 45 ºC
+- Storage Temperature ranges from 0 to 45ºC

-Where is an oxygen sensor used?
+Where is an Oxygen Sensor used?

-What are the challenges faced by the operator?
+What are the Challenges?

-Mostly PPM O2 sensors are temperature dependent.
-It is necessary to get reliable results from these sensors to maintain a specific temperature range for their optimum operation.
-Moreover, Chemical reactions present in oxygen sensors will stop after a specific time, usually, between 1 and 3 years depending upon the sensor type.
-Keeping them in an oxygen-free environment and doesn’t add up their life span.
-Higher ambient temperature, above 35C, increases chemical reactivity within the sensors and life span is reduced drastically.
-In rapidly changing ambient environment, the results obtained from oxygen sensors are not as reliable and it needs re-calibration frequently.
+Electrochemical oxygen sensors are temperature dependent, especially the PPM O2 sensors when used to measure less than 10 PPM oxygen.
+To get reliable results, it is essential to maintain a specific temperature range during measurement.
+Chemical reactants present in oxygen sensors will be consumed within a certain time period, usually 1 and 3 years and require periodic replacement.
+Higher ambient temperature especially above 35 C increases chemical reactivity within the sensors and life span is reduced drastically.
+In rapidly changing ambient environment, the results obtained from oxygen sensors are not as reliable and sensors require re-calibration frequently.